digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The observers are the parties who are able to view the contract on the ledger.
 In this case all users that a particular user is following are able to see the user contract.

-A note on naming is also in order here:

-It's important to distinguish between parties, users, and aliases:
+It's also important to distinguish between parties, users, and aliases in terms of naming:
  - Parties are unique across the entire Daml network.
 These must be allocated before you can use them to log in, and allocation results in a random-looking (but not actually random) string that identifies the party and is used in your Daml code.
 Parties are a builtin concept.
  - On each participant node you can create users with human-readable user ids.
 Each user can be associated with a party allocated on that participant node, and refers to that party only on that node.
 Users are a purely local concept, meaning you can never address a user on another node by user id, and you never work with users in your Daml code; party ids are always used for these purposes.
 Users are also a builtin concept.
  - Lastly we have user aliases.
-These are not a builtin concept, they are defined within the specific model used in this guide as a way to address parties on all nodes via a human readable name.
+These are not a builtin concept, they are defined by an Alias template within the specific model used in this guide.
+Aliases serve as a way to address parties on all nodes via a human readable name.

 The social network user discussed in this guide is really a combination of all three of these concepts.
 Alice, Bob, and Charlie are all aliases that correspond to a single user id and party id each.